A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case

-\textbf{Abstract:} In this paper we propose a new type of stochastic interpretation of the parabolic-parabolic Keller-Segel systems.
+\textbf{Abstract:} In this paper we analyze a stochastic interpretation of the one-dimensional parabolic-parabolic Keller-Segel system without cut-off.
 It involves an original type of McKean-Vlasov interaction kernel.
-At the particle level, each particle interacts with all the past of each other particle.
-At the mean-field level studied here, the McKean-Vlasov limit process interacts with all the past time marginals of its probability distribution.
-We here prove that the one-dimensional parabolic-parabolic Keller-Segel system in the whole Euclidean space and the corresponding McKean-Vlasov stochastic differential equation are well-posed for any values of the parameters of the model.\\ \textbf{Key words:} Chemotaxis model; Parabolic system; Keller–Segel system; Global solutions; Singular McKean-Vlasov dynamic.\\
+At the particle level, each particle interacts with all the past of each other particle by means of a time integrated functional involving a singular kernel.
+At the mean-field level studied here, the McKean-Vlasov limit process interacts with all the past time marginals of its probability distribution in a similarly singular way.
+We prove that the parabolic-parabolic Keller-Segel system in the whole Euclidean space and the corresponding McKean-Vlasov stochastic differential equation are well-posed for any values of the parameters of the model.\\ \textbf{Key words:} Chemotaxis model; Keller–Segel system; Singular McKean-Vlasov non-linear stochastic differential equation.\\ \textbf{Classification:} 60H30 60H10 60K35.